Nex-ISO/lite-iso/README.md

   * VMWare Workstation 15

 #### To Do
+All of the ISO files I'm planning to work on.

 - [x] (IN PRGRESS) Windows 10 LTSB 1607
 - [ ] Windows 10 1709
 - [ ] Windows 10 1809